LvmosDev/EFT-DMA-Radar/README.md

 # Lum0s36's EFT DMA Radar

-This repository and it's code serve as education resource only.
+This repository and it's code serve as educational resource only.
 Use with caution and make yourself familiar with the code before use.

 Fork of [Moulman EFT DMA Radar](https://github.com/moulmandev/EFT-DMA-Radar) ([Lone EFT DMA Radar](https://github.com/lone-dma/Lone-EFT-DMA-Radar)) with additional ESP, aimbot, and memory-write features.